shahriarHasan09/PlatoonSAFE/README.md

 represents a guaranteed performance ensured by the RM for the current state of the ego vehicle.

-*Runtime Manager* defines the C2F and C2F using the `WIFIAssumption` class that is derived from the `Assumption` base class.
-The base class contains the data member `ACTIVE_CONTROLLER` that represents the controllers.
-Code snippet in Listing X depicts the notable data members and member functions of `Assumption` class and the derived class `WIFIAssumption`.
-The `WIFIAssumption` class can be found in the directory [`assumptions`](src/veins/modules/application/platooning/runtimeManager/assumptions).
+RTM defines the C2F and C2L using the [WIFIAssumption](src/veins/modules/application/platooning/runtimeManager/assumptions/WIFIAssumption.h)
+class that is derived from the [Assumption](src/veins/modules/application/platooning/runtimeManager/Assumption.h) base class.
+The base class contains the data member `ACTIVE_CONTROLLER` from which the active controller in ego vehicle can be obtained .
+The following truncated code snippet depicts the notable data members and member functions of the `Assumption` class and the derived class `WIFIAssumption`.

 ``` cpp
 class Assumption {